dlotter/Aulas_dev-py/README.md

 # aulas_dev-py
-This repo holds the notebooks and slides used in the FEA.dev basic python lectures that I taught.
+This repo holds the notebooks and slides used in the FEA.dev basic python classes that I taught with [msallum](https://github.com/msallum).

 All the material is in Portuguese.